ngard/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Epoch was 350 which is about 15 times more than LeNet because I used a deeper neural network which is consisted of much more parameters inside and it takes time to tune all the parameters.

 Batch size was 256.
-I tried bigger batch sizes, however, it seems it does not contribute to higher precision, therefore, I settled the batch size to the initial value.
+I tried bigger batch sizes, however, it seems it does not contribute to achieve higher accuracy, therefore, I settled the batch size to the initial value.

 It took more than one hour to train my model even on my GTX1080.